 A: From the words of the Mogen Avraham Siman 260:1 it doesnt seem there is a difference between the 2 days of Rosh Chodesh regarding this.
 So those that abide by the Tzav’ah of Rav Yehuda HaChasid should indeed not shave or cut their hair on both days of Rosh Chodesh.

 416) Q: Someone warmed up meat in a milchig microwave can I Kasher it ?
 What about the trays?

 A: Yes, a microwave can be Kashered, as follows:

 It should be totally cleaned.
-A cup or bowl of water should be placed inside and the microwave turend on for approximately 10 minutes.
-The bowl with water should then be placed in a different place in the microwave, and the microwave should be turned on for an additional 5-10 minutes.
+A cup or bowl of water should be placed inside and the microwave turnedon for approximately 10 minutes.
+(To avoid the water explodng, as can sometimes happen, a few toothpics should be placed in the cup or bowl) The bowl with water should then be placed in a different place in the microwave, and the microwave should be turned on for an additional 5-10 minutes.

 If the microwave is being Kashered from a non Kosher usage (as opposed to just from milk and meat) 24 hours should be waited before doing the above procedure.